Quaker Workcamps at William Penn House

 We do all of this by flowing through quiet reflection, worship, sharing, service activities, and play.
 Our Workcamps are really one long conversation that takes place through this variety of activities.

 Here is a pdf brochure explaining more about William Penn Quaker Workcamps.
-We also invite you to visit the William Penn Quaker Workcamps website for more information about the full-range of programs and activities.

 There are many ways for people to participate: